polycube-network/polycube/Documentation/services/pcn-dynmon/dynmon.rst

 The PIVOTING code simply calls the original/cloned program main function according to the current program index.
 This program index is stored in an internal BPF_TABLE and it is changed every time a user performs a read.
 When the index refers to the original code, the PIVOTING function will call the original code main function, and vice versa.

-Thanks to this technique, every time a user requires metrics there's only almost 4ms overhead due to changing the index from ControlPlane, which compared to the 400ms using the BASE compilation, is an extremely advantage we are proud of having developed.
+Thanks to this technique, every time a user requires metrics there's only almost 4ms overhead due to changing the index from ControlPlane, which compared to the 400ms using the PROGRAM_RELOAD compilation, is an extremely advantage we are proud of having developed.

-Basic Compilation
+PROGRAM_RELOAD Compilation
 ^^^^^^^^^^^^^^^^^

 This compilation type is quite simple to understand.
 It is used as a fallback compilation, since it achieves the map swap function, but in a more time expensive way.
 In fact, when this option is used, it is generated a new code starting from the original injected one, and then the following steps are followed: